 • Nurse practitioners

 • Physician assistants

 • Licensed clinical social workers

-If you have questions regarding a spine disorder issues you are currently having and are uncertain about the treatment that you are receiving, please contact the attorneys at Kasunic & Weeks for a free consultation.
+If you have questions regarding a spine disorder issues you are currently having and are uncertain about the treatment that you are receiving, please contact the attorneys at the Kasunic Law Firm for a free consultation.